Develop a Service with Docker¶

 -

 Click Create.
-This creates the component and takes you to the Overview page of the component.
+This creates the component and takes you to the Overview page.

 You have successfully created a service from a Dockerfile.
 Next, you can build and deploy the service.